kbaird/Fate-XSLT/characters/Banished/evil_gm_plans.md

 - "Falsely Accused" (_Eureka_ 1)
   - Find an old friend of one of the PCs
 - "The Prince" _GURPS Fantasy_ (pg 183)
-  - combine with other scenario, maybe _Saltmarsh_ or _Blood of the Masters_ (T:BS&J pg171)
-  - **Prince 小龙/Xiǎolóng** can observe the PCs being awesome and possibly save his life
 - various _Eureka_ Fantasy plots
 - Various adventure seeds: _GURPS Fantasy_ (pg 175)
 - Doppleganger, like John Rogers' D&D comics